 The Chief was the first to act.
-It let loose a syllable of warnings before Caliban erupted into a full-fledged Onslaught fed by the collective death of three dozen draconic-deer and a Stag.
-The Eel-priest managed half a spell, raising a wall that barely covered its waist, before Caliban hacked off its limbs, stabbed two rending pincers into its chest, then shot a tentacle into its gaping mouth.
+It let loose a syllable of warnings before Caliban erupted into a full-fledged Onslaught fed by the collective death of three dozen Draconic deer and a stag.
+The Eel-priest managed half a spell, raising a wall that barely covered its waist, before Caliban hacked off its limbs, stabbed two rending pincers into its chest, and then shot a tentacle into its gaping mouth.

-A lightning-bolt wreathed in dark fire and sooty ash appeared for a split-second, making a sizzling sound akin to fat pressed against a red-hot griddle.
+A lightning bolt wreathed in dark ash appeared for a split second, making a sizzling sound akin to fat pressed against a red-hot grill.

 Jun's Ash-shifted Chain Lightning scored its first target, then leapt quickly to a second, third, fourth and fifth.
 The Merfolk warriors slump to the floor placidly, drained of will and fortitude.

 Her Familiar threw the rag-doll body of the dying Chieftain away from itself, splashing its audience with a slick spray of slimy offal.
-It then turned to the first Merfolk, effortlessly assuming its toad-form; unlike the spindly spider-shape, the bipedal Gila allowed for expedient applications of Consume.
+It then turned to the first Merfolk, effortlessly assuming its toad-form; unlike the spindly spider shape, the bipedal Gila allowed for an expedient Consume.

-“Looks like everything's under control.”
+"Looks like everything's under control."
 Jun scanned the room.
-“They should be stunned for at least five minutes, better hurry though.
-They’ll be spent before long.”
+"They should be stunned for at least five minutes.
+Better hurry.
+They'll be spent before long."

 Gwen followed her uncle's advice.